 1 billion: The Faith issue.

-If you dismiss the issue, or select a choice that doesn't unlock the custom field, you will receive the same issue again at some point in the future.
+If you dismiss the issue, the custom field will remain locked and you will receive the same issue again at some point in the future.

 Which region should my nation be in?

 It depends on what you're looking for.
 Anyone can create a region for any reason and there are thousands of them.
 To find one, you can browse the tag cloud, or the world in general.
 Most regions are looking for new residents, and you will probably receive a small flood of recruitment telegrams shortly after your nation is founded.